Youth Community Program

 Through a focus on local projects, members will become more connected and invested with the area in which they live and can take pride in the benefits they create for their neighborhood.

-Community Programs are offered each year only in certain communities in the northwest and youth must reside in these locations.
+Community Programs are provided each year only in certain communities in the northwest and youth must reside in these locations.

 Tuition and Benefits